Search

 Introduction

-With Augmented Reality (AR or sometimes referred to as XR), we can enhance our production by adding virtual elements to the surroundings of the talent.
+With Augmented Reality, we can enhance our production by adding virtual elements to the surroundings of the talent.
 These elements can be static, or mobile virtual objects, lights, virtual screens, charts and bars for statistics, and even other talents located in distant studios.
 Usually, these elements look realistic and their purpose is to enhance the viewer experience.
-With the help of AR, the illusion that digital objects exist in the real world and interact with it can be created.
+With the help of AR, the illusion that digital objects exist in the real world and interact with them can be created.

-AR elements can be added in post-production to recorded footage, but since Aximmetry was made with broadcast productions in mind, we will discuss the case when AR elements are added during broadcast, so in real-time.
+AR elements can be added in post-production to recorded footage, but since Aximmetry was made with broadcast productions in mind, we will discuss the case when AR elements are added during the broadcast, in other words in real-time.

-Basically, it is the opposite of the so far mentioned Green Screen and LED-Wall productions, since in those we have placed the real-life talent into virtual reality, meanwhile with AR virtual elements look as if they were placed in reality.
+Basically, it is the opposite of the previously mentioned Green Screen and LED-Wall productions, since in those we have placed the real-life talent into virtual reality, meanwhile with AR virtual elements look as if they were placed in reality.

 In the example below, you can see that a 3D virtual model of a racecar is added to a real office space.

-In this article, we do not consider overlays, and lower thirds like crawls and channel logos AR.
-More on these in this document.
+NOTE: In this article, we do not consider overlays, and lower thirds like crawls and channel logos AR.

 AR is commonly used in broadcasting production environments mostly for the reason that it is one of the most versatile ways to add information to a production.

-It is an incredibly useful tool for showcasing sports, gaming, entertainment, medicine, education, business, and architecture.
+It is an incredibly useful tool for showcasing sports, gaming, entertainment, medicine, education, business, and architecture, to name a few examples.
 You can display infographics, data visualization, meteorological information, etc.

-In the example below you can see a pie chart that shows the distribution of transportation means,
+In the example below you can see a map that shows the metro reconstruction sites in Budapest:

-or in sports broadcasting, the virtual display of players’ positions on a real football field.
+Another example shown in sports broadcasting is the virtual display of players’ positions on a real football field:

 1. - The studio camera sends its image to the PC running Aximmetry.
-At the same time, the camera tracking system forwards the data on the physical camera's movements to Aximmetry.
+At the same time, the camera tracking system forwards the data of the physical camera's movements to Aximmetry.

 2. - Aximmetry places the AR elements onto the studio camera's image using the camera tracking system's data to match the perspective of the rendering to the physical camera's.